 - The treatment, care and support component of the proposal was missing or inadequate.

 - In HIV/AIDS and TB proposals, there were either no joint activities or insufficient joint activities involving both diseases.

-- The programme was too ambitious; some or all of the goals and objectives were not realistic.
+- The project was too ambitious; some or all of the goals and objectives were not realistic.

-- The use of partners (including NGOs) in the implementation of the programme was inadequate or unclear.
+- The use of partners (including NGOs and other sectors) in the implementation of the project was inadequate or unclear.

 - The impact and/or outcome indicators were inappropriate or poorly defined.

-- The programme did not focus sufficiently on vulnerable groups.
+- The project did not focus sufficiently on vulnerable groups.

 - The plan for procurement and supply chain management was inadequate.

 - The CCM was not sufficiently representative.